adrn/thejoker/docs/index.rst

     ax = data.plot() # doctest: +SKIP
     ax.set_xlim(-10, 200)

+We next need to specify the prior distributions for the parameters of
+|thejoker|.
+The default prior, explained in the docstring of
-We next need to specify some hyper-parameters for |thejoker|.
-At minimum, we have to specify the minimum and maximum period to consider, and a prior on the linear parameters in the model (the semi-amplitude and velocity zero-point):
+`~thejoker.JokerPrior.default()`, assumes some reasonable defaults where possible, but requires specifying minimum and maximum period to sample over, along with parameters of the prior over the linear parameters in The Joker (the velocity semi-amplitude, ``K``, and the systemic velocity, ``v0``):

     >>> import numpy as np
     >>> from thejoker.prior import JokerPrior